As the world continues to increasingly rely on digital technology, e-commerce has become an integral part of our daily lives.

 As an SEO specialist myself, I would personally recommend roping the help of someone who has experience in e-commerce SEO to help audit and manage your site as it grows.
 The larger the number of pages becomes, the more likely content duplication will occur.

-To assess your site’s vulnerability to cyber attacks, you can use sites like securityheaders.com to see if your site has all the necessary security headers to prevent such attacks.
+To assess your site’s vulnerability to cyber attacks, use sites like securityheaders.com to see if your site has all the required security headers to prevent such attacks.
 The type of web server your site runs on (e.g. Apache, NGINX) affects how your security headers are crafted.

-For those of you using Wordpress as your CMS, I’d highly recommend using this security header plugin.
+For people using WordPress, I recommend using this security header plugin.
 It will automatically insert the headers for you.
-Alternatively, you can reach out to your hosting provider for assistance on this matter.
-And it is for this reason that we recommend you don’t use free web hosting.
-They may not have customer support for such technical issues.
+Alternatively, you can reach out to your hosting provider for assistance on this.

-If you want further website security support, you can reach out to GoDaddy for its website security services on top of the security headers you are using.
+From SSL certificates to managed SSL services, GoDaddy has you covered.
+For further website security support, you can reach out to GoDaddy for its website security offerings.

 Non-repudiation refers to the ability to ensure that a party cannot deny having performed a certain action or transaction.

-This is a term used in the field of computer science and cryptography.
+This is a term used in computer science and cryptography.
 Non-repudiation is often achieved through the use of digital signatures.
-Such signatures allow a person or entity to sign a document or message in a way that cannot be forged, and through the use of secure cryptographic protocols that ensure the integrity of the signed message
+Such signatures allow a person or entity to sign a document or message in a way that cannot be forged, and through the use of secure cryptographic protocols that ensure the integrity of the signed message.

 Non-repudiation is an important concept in many fields.
-In E-Commerce, finance, and legal transactions, it is used to protect against fraud and disputes over the authenticity of transactions.
-To prevent disputes arising from non-repudiation, we’d advise working closely with reputable delivery companies.
+In e-commerce, finance, and legal transactions, it is used to protect against fraud and disputes over the authenticity of transactions.
+To prevent disputes arising from non-repudiation, work closely with reputable delivery companies.
 Look out for the ones that enforce signatures as a form of acknowledgement when an item is delivered.

 Customer identity authentication is the process of verifying the identity of an individual attempting to make a purchase or conduct other types of transactions in an online environment.